 - Is there any evidence of leaks or dripping faucets?

-- Can you confirm that the water heating equipment works?
+- Does the water heating equipment work?

 - Is the hot water supply adequate?

 - Are the interior drains working?

 - Are the sewage ejectors, sump pumps, and related pipes in working condition?

 - Are all interior water supply, drain, vent, and waste piping materials in good condition?

 - Are the fuel storage and distribution systems working?

 - Is there central air conditioning?
 Does it work?